 The added safety bonus of camping with your car cannot be underestimated.
 If you have failed to anticipate a dramatic change in the weather, your car can be a great asset.
+When you go car camping, a little rain isn’t a problem anymore.
 If the area you choose for your campground should become unsafe, having your vehicle handy is a good thing.
 Also, if animals decide to visit your campsite, retreating to your vehicle is always preferable to more violent alternatives.

 Get the Camping Experience Without Roughing It

 If you’re not an experienced bushcraft expert, aren’t in peak physical condition, or you just don’t want camping to be an Olympic sport, car camping makes sense.
 For the average camper, enjoying the outdoors is essentially entertainment.
 You want to relax, get away from your office, and just reconnect with nature.
 So why not make use of the obvious advantage of a motor vehicle?

 Now that we have some verbal ammunition to use again the anti-car-camping folks, let’s talk about how to do car camping right.

 Once again, the type and quality of camping equipment you will need will depend entirely on the following factors: